Dennis Township Old School House Museum & History Center

 Making Cedar Shingles

-Robert and George Brewer gave a wonderful demonstration of making cedar shingles as part of Dennisville Day, Saturday, October 5, 2019 on the grounds of the Dennis Township (NJ) School House Museum.
+Robert and George Brewer gave a wonderful demonstration of making cedar shingles as part of Dennisville Day.
+Visit the post to see the video.

 North West Dennis